brshallo/r4ds_solutions/docs/05-data-transformations.md

 ### 5.6.7.

-**1. Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights. (key question)**
+**1. Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights. **

 *90th percentile for delays for flights by destination*